alekmaul/pvcollib/wiki/colecospecs.md

 </pre>
 2K for 256 tiles
 4K for 2-bit color mode, 6K for 3-bit color mode
+Multiply this value by 800h to have the real address

 **Register 5: VR5 Sprite Attribute Table Base Address, 128-byte boundaries**
 <pre>